 More than just tea.
 Though the roots of Obubu stem from tea, it has become more than that over the years.
-Obubu is an agricultural social venture, operating as a non-profit with three (1) bring quality Japanese tea to the world (2) contribute to the local and global community through tea (3) revitalize interest in tea and agriculture through education.
+Obubu is an agricultural social venture, operating with three (1) bring quality Japanese tea to the world (2) contribute to the local and global community through tea (3) revitalize interest in tea and agriculture through education.

 These three missions create the pillar of Obubu's philosophy: